File upload limitations

 php.ini (which you may or may not have control over):

 Both of these need to be bigger than the largest file size you want to upload.

 The speed of the internet connection between your (or your customer’s) computer and your webserver will affect how long it takes to upload files.
 So, in addition to the size limits, there’s also the time required to actually do the upload.
 The following settings control the length of time PHP is allowed to wait for an action to complete, including uploading on a page:

 Both of these need to be long enough (in seconds) for the time required for the slowest likely connection to upload the largest likely filesize.

 Changing these PHP Settings

 It’s best if those settings can be configured in the server’s master PHP settings, or at least in the hosting-account’s settings (if not in a control panel, then at least in a custom

 php.ini activated for just that user).
-Some of those settings (the times) can be set in code while the PHP scripts is executing.
+Some of those settings can be set in code while the PHP script is executing.
 Check with your hosting company about the best way to change these settings for your unique needs.
 Some hosts do NOT allow you to change these; if yours does not, you may wish to change hosters.

 Zen Cart Admin Limit